 - Financial & Resource Management

-- Management Innovation and New Organizational Models including Social Enterprise, Impact Investing, and Social Impact Measurement
+- Innovation, Entrepreneurship, and New Organizational Models (including, Social Enterprise, Impact Investing, and Social Impact Measurement)

-Students must complete three courses for a total of nine points to complete the specialization requirement.
+Students must complete courses for a total of 9 points.